truongtrain/Trivia-Trainer/README.md

-# Jeopardy React
+# Trivia Trainer

-A React web application that simulates real Jeopardy gameplay using authentic historical game data.
+A trivia training application inspired by board-based quiz gameplay, focused on skill development and performance tracking.
-The app allows users to play full Jeopardy games against simulated AI opponents, complete with buzzing, scoring, and real-time game state updates.
+The app allows users to play against simulated AI opponents, complete with buzzing, scoring, and real-time game state updates.

 # Overview

 The application works as a full-stack system:
 -The frontend calls a backend Flask API.
--The API scrapes the corresponding game from the Jeopardy archives.
 -Game data is returned as structured JSON.
 -The React app renders the game and handles all gameplay logic.
--This design allows the app to dynamically load and play real Jeopardy games on demand.

 # Architecture
-React Frontend  →  Flask API  →  Jeopardy Archives
+React Frontend  →  Flask API  →  Database

 Frontend (this repo):
 -Game UI